 What do customers do in your B2B eCommerce experience?
 Do they take the paths you expect?
 Where do they encounter friction?

 Along with a session-based analytics platform like Google Analytics, you’ll want to track your real customer experiences with a tool like Fullstory’s digital experience intelligence platform.
 This solution allows you to replay actual user sessions, identify patterns in user experience (both good and bad) and act on these insights.
-(Hint: Corevist Commerce integrates with Fullstory.)
+(Hint: the Corevist Platform integrates with Fullstory.)

 Of course, it’s not enough to have all this data.
 You also need a rhythm for monitoring it — and a process for acting on any takeaways you discover.